 MBK consists of seven floors:

-Small fashion shops, gold and jewelry, souvenirs, a few beauty shops, restaurants and cafes like Mc Donalds, Starbucks, Cafe Amazon, KFC, and Burger King.
+Small fashion shops, gold and jewelry, souvenirs, a few beauty shops, restaurants, and cafes like Mc Donalds, Starbucks, KFC, Taco Bell, and Burger King.
 Here you also find the grocery store, Tops Market.

 All sorts of mobile stuff in the Mobile Mania area and electronics heaven.
 You will also find several banks here.

 Cinema SF Cinema City, bowling, escape room, karaoke, game center.
-Here you find restaurants like Cafe Amazon, Starbucks, MK Restaurant, Pizza Hut
+Here you find restaurants like Cafe Amazon, Starbucks, MK Restaurant, Pizza Hut, Subway, and Fuji Restaurant.

 MBK shopping center is great fun but pretty exhausting as it is packed with Thai teenagers shopping like crazy, especially on weekends!
 I must admit, MBK is not my favorite shopping mall in Bangkok, and I seldom shop here.

 - How to get to MBK: Skytrain to National Stadium BTS Station (exit 4)

-- Opening hours: 10:00 (10 am) – 22:00 (10 pm)
+- Opening hours MBK: 10:00 (10 am) – 22:00 (10 pm)

 - MBK’s webpage

-8. EmQuartier – Sukhumvit Area
+7. EmQuartier – Sukhumvit Area

 The mall is divided into three different zones: